At a Glance

 Courses Offered through CASA

-CASA-delivered courses are taught by a group of carefully selected faculty, including CASA’s Academic Director in Cuba, recognized experts from Casa de Las Américas and faculty from the University of Havana.
+CASA-Cuba courses are taught by a group of carefully selected faculty, including CASA’s Academic Director in Cuba, recognized experts from Casa de Las Américas, and faculty from the University of Havana.
 Each course meets for a total of 60 hours, the equivalent of one Brown unit or four U.S. semester credit hours.

 - Gender, Race, and Inequalities in Cuba: Visions from Cuban Scholars

 University of Havana Courses